 Good New Doesn't Always Travel Fast!

-Prices are going up, food, petrol and most of everything costs more today than it did just a few months ago.
+Prices are going up, food, petrol and most of everything costs more today than it did before Christmas.
 Share values are falling, mortgages are scarce and rates are rising.
 We all have less in our pockets to spend and things are getting worse!

 Well in a nutshell, not a lot!

 Socially we tend to like bad times; just listen to what everyone is talking about, it's not generally the good news.
 Difficulties do seem to bring us together and isn't it great to have a jolly good grumble and get it off our chests!

 If you are an investor and you see the value of your money fall, then the loss is only a paper one.
 If you can hold out for a few years, markets come back and values improve.
 Should you need to spend the money however, you might have some difficulties.

 If you are looking for a simple answer it would be ‘ride out the storm'.
 Of course the best course of action would be to prepare for the bad times during the good ones.
 That's easy to say after the event, something else we are good at.